JerrylzjTom/Coggle-Assignments/README.md

-This repository is aim to record my assignments and code in Coggle learning.
+This repository aims to record my assignments and code in Coggle learning.